libp2p/js-libp2p-secio/README.md

 ![](https://img.shields.io/badge/Node.js-%3E%3D6.0.0-orange.svg?style=flat-square)

-> Secio implementation in JavaScript
+> SECIO implementation in JavaScript

 This repo contains the JavaScript implementation of secio, an encryption protocol used in libp2p.
 This is based on this [go implementation](https://github.com/libp2p/go-libp2p-secio).